Implicit memory: Procedural memory

-Declarative and Procedural memory on language acquisition
+Declarative and Procedural memory in language acquisition

-Given the potential implication of declarative and procedural memory on language acquisition present on individuals; researchers believe that learning by experience and representations (factual) of the surrounding world is often accompanied by motor and cognitive skills individuals may do in their habit learning area.
-These types of memory are contained in specific structures that range from neocortical regions to temporal lobe structures.

-In order to understand the individual references on learning a language on individual adults Morgan-Short et al (2014) designed a study that included seven test sessions in which “cognitive, measures of declarative and procedural learning, intelligence, language training, practice (grammar), artificial language practice, and assessment sessions”.
+In order to understand the individual references on learning a language on individual adults Morgan-Short et al (2014) designed a study that included seven test sessions in which “cognitive, measures of declarative and procedural learning, intelligence, language training, practice (grammar), artificial language practice, and assessment sessions”were used.
 In this experiment all participants knew only one language (English).
-Further results on the experiment demonstrated that language learning ability are potentially present on declarative and procedural learning.
+Further results in the experiment demonstrated that language learning abilities are potentially present during declarative and procedural learning.
 The study showed that “declarative memory was more associated with the rules and syntactic meaning of the words in the early language acquisition process” whereas, procedural memory was associated with the latter stages.
-This experiment can show new light about the different outcomes of language acquisition and grammatical development in learners.
+This experiment can shed new light about the different outcomes of language acquisition and grammatical development in learners.

 Evidence for the separation of implicit and explicit memory

 Evidence strongly suggests that implicit memory is largely distinct from explicit memory and operates through a different process in the brain.
 Recently, interest has been directed towards studying these differences, most notably by studying amnesic patients and the effect of priming.